enricguso/RecSysPapers/README.md

 ### Music Recommendation Systems Techniques Use cases and Challenges
 - Intro: granulation (what do we recommend? artists? albums? songs?).
 Repetition might be desirable.
 Automatic playlist continuation or Next-track recommendation.
 Not skipping does  not imply preference (might not be listening).
 Collaborative Filtering (Netflix Prize) vs. Content-Based Filtering (MIR).

+USE CASES
-- Use case 1: SIMPLE RECOMMENDATION => people who played that also played this.
+- SIMPLE RECOMMENDATION => people who played that also played this.
 Feedback: platforms gather 1-5 ratins or binary likes or shop history (e.g. iTunes), but it is easier to count the plays (no required interaction/distraction) and track skips = implicit feedback.
 This presents some problems (e.g. when ironically listening to stuff) that are usually minimized by filtering tracks not almost fully listened.
 Offline evaluation: retain part of the user behavior and measure RMSE or MAP@500 of ranked lists or normalized discounted cumulative gain (NDCG).
 Datasets KDD Cup 2011 or MSD.

-- Use case 2: LEAN-IN EXPLORATION => as in Spotify.
+- LEAN-IN EXPLORATION => as in Spotify.
 Starts with a text query (answers built on knowledge graphs, playlist titles from other users, tags and info from websites like "90s band with female singer").
-Eval metric (from 2018 RecSys Challenge)
+Eval metric (from 2018 RecSys Challenge): R-precision, NDCG and Spotify metric.
+Here users are willing to devote time and attention to the system to enhance their personal experience.
+- LEAN-BACK LISTENING => minimal user interaction (e.g. driving), out of sight.
+No choice further than skip.
+Song seeds playlist.
+Playlists are evaluated against real playlists.
+Listenning log data is cheap, but riscky (e.g. WSDM Cup 2019).
+Metric is MeanAverageAccuracy  (typo and means MAP@?).
+Tends to be more conservative than lean-in.
+A problem: skip prediction methods are trained and evaluated with historical data, with bias by that recommender.
+Playlist data might also be biased by curators.
+- Other: recommending events of local long-tail artists, playlist discovery and recommendation, recommend background music for video (multi-modal)

+TYPES OF MUSIC RECOMMENDER SYSTEMS

+- COLLABORATIVE FILTERING
+- CONTENT-BASED FILTERING
+- HYBRID APPROACH
+- CONTEXT-AWARE
+- SEQUENTIAL
+- PSYCHOLOGY-INSPIRED

+CHALLENGES